Miss Fortune (band): History

-Independence and Apathy Records era (2024–present)
+Apathy Records era (2024–present)

-In 2024, vocalist Mikey Sawyer founded the independent label Apathy Records to self-release new material and reissue Miss Fortune’s previous albums.
-On March 4, 2025, the band released the single Unscathed, produced by Tom Denney (formerly of A Day to Remember).
-A second single, Tunnel of Delulu, followed on April 18, 2025, accompanied by an AI-assisted video by digital artist Johann Ramos-Arteaga.
+In 2024, vocalist Mikey Sawyer founded the independent label Apathy Records to self-release new material and reissue Miss Fortune's previous albums.
+On March 4, 2025, the band released the single "Unscathed", produced by Tom Denney (formerly of A Day to Remember).
+A second single, "Tunnel of Delulu", followed on April 18, 2025.

 Later that summer, Miss Fortune announced that they had regained ownership of their entire master catalog, including A Spark to Believe, How the Story Ends, Cruel Summer, and Gravity’s Rainbow.
 Sawyer stated that all albums were being reissued under Apathy Records and that vinyl editions were in production.

-The band’s EP Unapologetic was released on September 12, 2025, containing the tracks Unapologetic, Kinda Misunderstood, Tunnel of Delulu, and Unscathed.
+The band's EP Unapologetic was released on September 12, 2025, containing the tracks "Unapologetic", "Kinda Misunderstood", "Tunnel of Delulu", and "Unscathed".
 It was the first Miss Fortune release to be fully self-owned and distributed via UnitedMasters.

-On November 14, 2025, the remastered single Interstate 44 (Remastered 2025) was released ahead of a full remix and remaster of A Spark to Believe, produced by Kris Crummett and remixed by Seth Munson.
-The reissue was described by Sawyer as “the definitive version” of the band’s 2014 debut.
+On November 14, 2025, the remastered single "Interstate 44 (Remastered 2025)" was released ahead of a full remix and remaster of A Spark to Believe, produced by Kris Crummett and remixed by Seth Munson.
+The reissue was described by Sawyer as "the definitive version" of the band's 2014 debut.